Skip to Main Content

 All faculty at ACPHS have a presenter account on Poll Everywhere.
 You will log in with your normal ACPHS login information.
 If you are a new instructor or are having trouble, please email the Center for Innovative Learning.

-If this is your first time using PollEverywhere for a course, you need to connect to Canvas and import your course roster.
-This creates the students accounts in PollEverywhere and links them to your course.
+If this is your first time using PollEverywhere for a course, you need to connect to Canvas and import your course roster (directions above).
+This creates the students' accounts in PollEverywhere and links them to your course.
 Once that's done for each course, you'll be able to easily view student participation, see question results, and, if you'd like, export results to the Canvas gradebook.

 Download the Poll Everywhere PowerPoint Add In